-Why Data Scientists Should Keep One Eye on Quantum Computing - YaNoticias
+Why Data Scientists Should Keep One Eye on Quantum Computing - YANoticias

 The Synergy of Quantum Computing and AI

 Conversely, quantum computing holds transformative potential for data science.
-By offering expedited processing of large datasets and solving complex optimization problems, it can revolutionize workflows.
+By offering expedited processing of large datasets and solving complex optimisation problems, it can revolutionise workflows.
 With algorithms such as quantum support vector machines and quantum neural networks, quantum computing can enhance model training and predictive performance.

 Current State and Challenges